-Condition of state bridges-2c
+Condition of State Bridges-2c

 The public has indicated the condition of Missouri's existing roadway system should be one of the state's highest priorities.
-Currently, 1,966 (47 major) structures are in poor condition, 4,686 (97 major) structures are in fair condition and 3,719 (64 major) structures are in good condition.
+Currently, 2,081 (54 major) structures are in poor condition, 4,517 (99 major) structures are in fair condition and 3,766 (58 major) structures are in good condition.

-Statewide, the number of structures in poor condition dramatically decreased over the last five years and the number of structures in good condition moderately improved up until 2011.
-These improvements were heavily impacted by the Safe & Sound Bridge Improvement Program that was completed in 2012, and by the increased construction program that resulted from the passage of Amendment 3 in 2004.
-It should be noted that while the number of poor-condition bridges dropped by 713 over this five-year period, the number in good condition only increased by 276.
-The number in fair condition increased by 473 over this period which is reflective of MoDOT's aging bridge population with many structures at the point where they need minor maintenance or rehabilitation.
-With the decrease in funds available for the construction program, continued improvements in the number of structures in poor condition is unlikely.
+Statewide, the number of structures in poor condition has dramatically decreased over the last five years and the number of structures in good condition has moderately improved.
+These improvements were heavily impacted by the Safe & Sound Bridge Improvement Program that was completed in 2012, but were also impacted by the increased construction program that resulted from the passage of Amendment 3.
+It should be noted that while our poor-condition bridges dropped by about 800 over this five-year period, the number in good condition only increased by 400.
+The number in fair condition increased by about 500 over this period, which is reflective of our aging bridge population with many structures at the point where they need minor maintenance or rehabilitation.
+With the decrease in funds available for our construction program in the future, continued improvements in the number of structures in poor condition is unlikely.

-For major bridges, the number of structures in the poor category has been dropping over the last five years because of an aggressive focus on these structures in the STIP, but despite a significant investment in major bridges, the number of structures in good condition generally dropped over the five-year period while the number in fair condition significantly increased.
+For major bridges, the number of structures in the poor category has been dropping over the last five years because of an aggressive focus on these structures in the STIP, which required a significant investment of money.
+It should be noted that even with this significant investment of money, the number of structures in good condition still dropped while the number in fair condition significantly increased.
 Work on major bridges is very expensive with simple rehabilitations costing \$10 to \$20 million and replacements ranging from \$20 million to \$200 million.
 With a greatly reduced construction program and potential problems with matching federal funds in 2020, significant future improvements in the condition of major bridges are unlikely.